 Not all influencers are created equal.
 They have different interests.
-They come from different places, represent various ages and gender, and speak diverse languages.
+They come from different places around the world, represent various ages and gender, and speak diverse languages.
 And influencers also vary based on their follower count.

 Nano influencers: 1K – 5K followers